-Leaf and fecal N content were quantified by Kjeldahl digestion followed by colorimetric analysis for ammonium (EPA method 353.2) using a SmartChem 140 discrete auto-analyzer (Westco Scientific Instruments, Brookfield, CT).
-This was used to calculate N assimilation efficiency using the equation:

-N Assimilation Efficiency = [(N consumed – N in frass) / N consumed] x 100%
+Leaf and fecal N content were quantified by Kjeldahl digestion followed by colorimetric analysis for ammonium (EPA method 353.2) using a SmartChem 140 discrete auto-analyzer (Westco Scientific Instruments, Brookfield, CT, USA).
+This was used to calculate N assimilation efficiency using the equation: [(N consumed – N in frass) / N consumed] × 100%.

 Because we did not quantify urea, which represents a small fraction of N egestion, N assimilation efficiency results do not account for total N waste nor do our results reflect the total N budget.
-Leaf silicon content was determined by portable P-XRF calibrated using Si-spiked synthetic methyl cellulose and validated using certified reference materials of NCS DC73349 ‘Bush branches and leaves’ obtained from China National Analysis Center for Iron and Steel (see Reidinger et al., 2012).
-Prior to analysis, leaf material was balled and pressed into 13 mm diameter pellets with a manual hydraulic press using a 13-mm die (Specac, Orpington, United Kingdom).
+Leaf silicon content was determined by a portable X-ray fluorescence device (P-XRF), calibrated using Si-spiked synthetic methyl cellulose and validated using certified reference materials of NCS DC73349 ‘Bush branches and leaves’ obtained from China National Analysis Center for Iron and Steel (see Reidinger et al., 2012).
+Prior to analysis, leaf material was balled and pressed into 13-mm-diameter pellets with a manual hydraulic press using a 13-mm die (Specac, Orpington, UK).

-Statistical methods
+Statistical analyses

-We used a series of two-way fixed-effects ANOVAs to test for the effects of N and Si addition, and their interaction (all as between-subjects factors) on corn leaf %N, armyworm survival (early instar), developmental time, pupal mass, leaf consumption, approximate digestibility, and N assimilation efficiency.
-Because leaf Si data were non-normally distributed, they were analyzed using generalized linear regression models with a gamma distribution link function.
-When main or interactive effects were present (P < 0.05), we used a Tukey’s test to identify any significantly differences amongst all pairwise treatment combinations.
-To specifically test our prediction that N fertilization alleviates the negative effects of Si on insect feeding performance, least squared means contrasts were used for planned comparisons restricted to the Si and Si + N treatment groups only.
-All statistical analyses were conducted using the R platform (v.
-3.1.1, “Sock it to Me”), implementing the ‘MASS package’ (v.
-7.3-35) to construct GLMs, and ‘lsmeans’ package (v.
+We used a series of two-way fixed-effects ANOVAs to test for the effects of N and Si addition, and their interaction (all as between-subjects factors) on maize leaf %N, armyworm survival (early instar), developmental time, pupal mass, leaf consumption, approximate digestibility, and N assimilation efficiency.
+Because leaf Si data were not normally distributed, they were analyzed using generalized linear regression models with a gamma distribution link function.
+When significant main or interactive effects were present (α = 0.05), we used a Tukey’s test to separate means amongst all pairwise treatment combinations.
+To specifically test our prediction that N fertilization alleviates the negative effects of Si on insect feeding performance, least squares means (LSM) contrasts were used for planned comparisons restricted to the Si and N+Si treatment groups only.
+All statistical analyses were conducted in R (v.
+3.1.1, ‘Sock it to Me’), implementing the ‘MASS package’ (v.
+7.3-35) to construct GLMs and the ‘lsmeans’ package (v.
 2.10) to conduct pairwise contrasts.

 Results